Larry Flynt, porn publisher and free speech activist, dies at 78

 With a fortune estimated at more than $100 million, Flynt spent his later years in the political arena.
 When Gov. Gray Davis was recalled by California voters in 2003, Flynt was among 135 candidates who ran to replace him.
 He called himself "a smut peddler who cares" and gathered more than 15,000 votes.

-A self-described progressive, Flynt was no fan of Donald Trump.
-Before the 2016 election, he offered payment of up to $1 million for video or audo recordings of Trump engaging in illegal or "sexually demeaning or derogatory" activity.
+A self-described progressive, Flynt was no fan of former President Donald Trump.
+Before the 2016 election, he offered up to $1 million for video or audio recordings of Trump engaging in illegal or "sexually demeaning or derogatory" activity.

-In 2017, Flynt offered a $10 million reward for evidence that would lead to Trump's impeachment, and in 2019 Larry Flynt Publications sent a Christmas card to some Republican congressional members that showed Trump lying dead in a pool of blood, with the killer saying: "I just shot Donald Trump on Fifth Avenue and no one assassinated me"- a reference to Trump's boast that he could commit such a killing and wouldn't lose votes.
+In 2017, Flynt offered a $10 million reward for evidence that would lead to Trump's impeachment, and in 2019, Larry Flynt Publications sent a Christmas card to some Republican congressional members that showed Trump lying dead in a pool of blood, with the killer saying: "I just shot Donald Trump on Fifth Avenue and no one arrested me" - a reference to Trump's boast that he could commit such a killing and wouldn't lose votes.

 Flynt's life was depicted in the acclaimed 1996 film "The People vs. Larry Flynt," which brought Oscar nominations for director Milos Forman and Woody Harrelson, who played Flynt.